justojs/justo-logger/README.md

 [![Build Status](https://travis-ci.org/justojs/justo-logger.svg?branch=master)](https://travis-ci.org/vitxorg/justo-logger)

-A simple logger for Node.js and browsers.
+A simple logger for Node.js.

 *Proudly made with ♥ in Valencia, Spain, EU.*

-Features:

-- The logger supports several levels: DEBUG, INFO, WARN, ERROR and FATAL.
-- The logger supports several writers: console, colored console, file and rolling file.
-- Each writer can configure its own format pattern.

 ## Usage

 ```
 npm install justo-logger
 ```

 By convention, the package should be imported as `log`: